 Ans.
-Noun is the name of a Place, Thing, Person etc.
+A noun is the name of a Place, Thing, Person, etc.

-Q. What are the different types of Noun?
+Q. What are the different types of nouns?

 Ans.
-Common Noun, Proper noun, Concrete noun, Abstract noun, Collective nouns, Count and Uncountable nouns.
+Common nouns, Proper noun, Concrete noun, Abstract noun, Collective nouns, Count and Uncountable nouns.

 Q. What is the difference between countable noun and Uncountable noun?